 All outsiders see is instability, yet all we’re looking for is an inner peace we can’t seem to find.

 I now know why… It is because no matter who I was before, who I am now or who I will be in the future.
-It doesn’t matter whether I am the drug addict, a successful accountant or the loving parent with well-behaved children.
+It doesn’t matter whether I am an addict, a successful accountant or a loving parent with well-behaved children.
 I will always be in need of my parent’s approval.
 To hear them say that they’re proud of me.
 For them to hold me close.
 Hold me tight and not wanting to let me go.
 To have them hold my face into their hands and to hear them say that they love me.
 To know that they have a picture of me and my children in their living room and proudly show all their visitors who I am and all that I have accomplished.
 For them to speak about me and my children with genuine love… Like I do… with my children.

-I can feel loved by all my friends, be respected by my colleagues, get a thousand likes on Facebook or get the approval of the President, King or Queen… yet it all fades away when the one approval I need the most, I do not get…
+I can feel loved by all my friends, be respected by my colleagues, get a thousand likes on Facebook or Instagram, get the approval of the President, King or Queen… yet it all fades away when the one approval I need the most, I do not get…